Solution · Professional Services

 After-hours consultation capture improved from 31% to 88%, and consultation-to-retainer conversion rose from 24% to 41% within 90 days of activating Prefero.

 We were losing weekend and evening intake calls to competitors who simply answered the phone.
 Cora now handles every after-hours matter inquiry, qualifies the prospect, and routes to the right practice area before we arrive Monday morning.
-Lila improved our Google and Avvo rankings within six weeks.
-Echo has driven more referral reviews in three months than we collected in the previous two years.
+Lila improved our Google and Avvo rankings within six weeks, has driven more five-star reviews in three months than we collected in the previous two years, and keeps every directory listing accurate across the practice.

 Composite story drawn from multiple businesses we work with.